rolspace/www.rolandoramos.tech/_drafts/2014-10-20-bravely-default-is-good-not-great.markdown

 As your quest progresses you come across two more characters, Edea Lee and Ringabel.
 Edea was a member of a group who tried to capture Agnés, but she decides to switch her allegiance when confronted with the atrocities committed by her countrymen.
 Ringabel is a man with no memories, however, he possesses a book, which can predict the future.
 These are the 4 playable characters in the game.

 The battle system in Bravely Default is somewhat different from your typical turn based RPG.
 On every battle, on each character's turn, the player must choose first between two actions: <em>Brave</em> or <em>Default</em>.
 If you choose <em>Default</em>, the character will defend, and accumulate one <em>Brave Point</em> to be used in a another turn.
 If you choose <em>Brave</em> the character will perform an action (Attack, Magic, Item, etc).
-Selecting <em>Brave</em> consumes <em>Brave Points</em>, which can to negative numbers.
-If by any chance a character has negative <em>Brave Points</em> he or she will be unactive in that turn, being vulnerable to damage.
+Selecting <em>Brave</em> consumes <em>Brave Points</em>.
+If you have a positive number of <em>Brave Points</em> you are able to consume up to four <em>BP</em>.
+If you do this, then that character will end up with negative <em>Brave Points</em>, so he/she will be unactive in that turn, being vulnerable to damage.

-Along with this dynamic.
+Fortunately, the Job system in Bravely Default provides a nice addition to the battle system, giving players many different strategies to use in combat.
+All the Jobs in the game, with the exception of the Freelancer, are obtained by defeating specific bosses.

 During a turn, the player can select to either  for a character in the battle.
 If you select Brave you use BP (battle points) and the character will unleash multiple attacks (max 4) on the enemy.
 If you select Default, then the character will store 1 BP for the next turn and defend from any enemy attacks.